 The value in Cora Forms is that, as mentioned above, the platform acts as a single point of entry for project data.
 Rather than send a spreadsheet or document to employees for completion, the employees can now descend on Cora PPM and enter their data in one central location, with the data visible to all who need to see it.
 Any updates will be visible for all users so the latest information is always available.
 Cora Forms can be configured to capture the look and feel of an organization’s documents to ease the transition and adoption.
 Forms can be text heavy or very graphical depending on the information you want to get out of them.

 It is very easy for Cora PPM Users to create Forms and this can be done without recourse to Cora.
 Forms are version controlled through iterations and this provides a full audit trail of the changes made to a document through the lifecycle of a project.

 Cora Forms can also be configured as part of a workflow and can be locked down pending approval from a responsible officer.

 Registers are completely customizable logs for managing actions, lessons learned, decisions and more.
 Similar to Cora Forms, Registers were developed to captured information typically found on spreadsheets.
 Among the problems that we encounter with organisations who use spreadsheets is that the data contained is “siloed” and users might have to go through multiple spreadsheets to find the information they need.
 Cora PPM keeps it all in a central location.

-Requests can also be profiled out in a trend graph on a Dashboards, offering more insight into an organisations activities.
+Requests can also be profiled out in a trend graph on a Dashboard, offering more insight into an organization’s activities.

 This is just a small example of the capabilities of the Forms and Registers Modules.
-Join Enda on April 30th for a live demonstration of the Modules.
-Sign up here.
+Watch a Registers webinar here.